Former Treasury Secretary Larry Summers says it's 'more likely than not' US will enter recession - NewsBreak

 UK brings budget forward in another attempt to reassure markets

-CNN — UK Finance Minister Kwasi Kwarteng will publish details of his plans to tackle ballooning government debt and kickstart economic growth on October 31, more than three weeks earlier than scheduled, in an attempt to reassure investors and restore the government's badly damaged credibility.
-Kwarteng announced the new...
+UK Finance Minister Kwasi Kwarteng will try to avoid spooking investors a second time when he publishes details of plans to tackle ballooning government debt and kickstart economic growth on Halloween.
+Kwarteng announced the Oct.
+31 date in a letter to the Treasury on Monday, pulling his midterm budget forward...

 How meltdown in a $1 trillion market brought the UK to the brink of a financial crisis